azurecitadel/azurecitadel/content/terraform/fundamentals/08-state.md

 </pre>
 {{< /raw >}}

-    If you were to run `terraform apply` now, then Terraform will remove the tag and make sure the environment matches the definition in the config files.
+    If you were to run `terraform apply` now, then Terraform would remove the *source* tag and make sure the environment matches the definition in the config files.

-    **This is declarative infrastructure as code, so reverting "drift" to match the files is expected behaviour.**
+    ℹ️ **This is declarative infrastructure as code, so reverting "drift" to match the files is expected behaviour.**

     You have three options

-    1. Run `terraform apply` and revert the manual change
+    1. **Revert**: Run `terraform apply` and revert the manual change
-    1. Add the tag definition into the files
+    1. **Update**: Add the **source** tag and value into the config
-    1. Ignore certain changes
+    1. **Ignore**: Update the config to ignore certain changes, i.e. tag updates

 ### Update

-OK, one approach is to update the files to match the reality.
-The aim is to get to the point where a `terraform plan` shows that there are no changes to be made.
+The second approach is to update the files to match the reality.
+The aim is to update the config to the point where a `terraform plan` shows that there are no changes to be made.

 1. Add the tag